 Applying for Authorisation

 We are committed to delivering a streamlined authorisation process which is consistent, fair and efficient.
-It also supports speed to market for the industry whilst, at the same time, providing confidence that key risks are identified and mitigated in order to protect the public and the reputation of Gibraltar.
+It supports speed to market for the industry whilst, at the same time, provides confidence that key risks are identified and mitigated in order to protect the public and the reputation of Gibraltar.
 As with all other regulated sectors, we take a risk based approach to all aspects of the authorisation process.

 Given the nascent and innovative nature of DLT, we have incorporated some changes to the authorisations process, namely, the introduction of an initial application assessment and a comprehensive presentation.